 In cooperation with Stöbich Holding GmbH & Co.
-KG, the Entrepreneurship Hub of Braunschweig University of Technology and Ostfalia University of Applied Sciences will award the Stöbich Entrepreneurship PhD Prize for outstanding dissertations in the field of entrepreneurship research starting in 2021.
+KG, the Entrepreneurship Hub of Braunschweig University of Technology and Ostfalia University of Applied Sciences will award the Stöbich Entrepreneurship PhD Award for outstanding dissertations in the field of entrepreneurship research starting in 2021.

 Awards will be given for outstanding scientific work that develops innovative approaches to strengthening the entrepreneurship ecosystem.
 The aim of the award is to encourage and promote scientists to contribute to more innovative entrepreneurship in society.
 Dissertations that have been awarded at least “magna cum laude” and include a letter of recommendation from the primary reviewer will be evaluated.
 The winner will be selected by a committee consisting of a representative of Stöbich Holding GmbH & Co.
 KG, the head of the Entrepreneurship Hub, other professors and representatives from the business community.